Scroll to content

 Social and emotional aspects of learning (SEAL) is a comprehensive, whole-school approach to promoting the social and emotional skills that underpin effective learning, positive behaviour, regular attendance, staff effectiveness and the emotional health and well-being of all who learn and work in schools.

-During this half term, the whole school will be focusing on 'Relationships'
+During this half term, the whole school will be focusing on 'Changes'

 Key Learning Areas for Children: